The release of macOS Catalina – the official name for macOS 10.15 – is almost here, and we should see it on our Macs by

-In macOS 10.15 Catalina, the iTunes Store can still be used to buy new music, and can be accessed through the Sidebar in the Apple Music app.
-And of course, you can also subscribe to the Apple Music streaming service through the app – and if you do, you can hide the iTunes Store for less clutter.
+In macOS 10.15 Catalina, the iTunes Store, which will be accessed through the Sidebar in the Apple Music app, can still be used to buy new music.
+And of course, you can also subscribe to the Apple Music streaming service through the app – if you do, you can hide the iTunes Store for a cleaner interface.

-With iTunes gone, Apple also explained that syncing devices in macOS Catalina will now be handled by the Finder app, which will be able to backup and sync those devices.
+With iTunes making its exit, Apple also explained that syncing devices in macOS Catalina will now be handled by the Finder app, which will be able to backup and sync those devices.
 According to Apple, it will also be easier to drag and drop files for quick transfers as well.

 Sidecar turns your iPad into another display

-This is probably the most exciting update to macOS with macOS 10.15 Catalina: the ability to extend your Mac's display to a nearby iPad, both wired and wirelessly.
-Since a fair amount of MacBook users are likely iPad owners, this means that a sizable amount of mobile workers just received a secondary display without having to spend extra.
+This is probably the most exciting update to macOS with macOS 10.15 Catalina: the capability to extend your Mac's display to a nearby iPad, both wired and wirelessly.
+Since a good amount of MacBook users are already iPad owners, this means that a sizable amount of mobile workers just received a secondary display without having to spend extra.

-Perhaps even more importantly, this connected iPad can also be used as a drawing tablet with various specifically supported apps.
-Final Cut Pro X, Adobe Illustrator and iWork are the first apps mentioned to support this feature.
+Possibly even more importantly for designers, this connected iPad can also be used as a drawing tablet with various specifically supported apps.
+Final Cut Pro X, Adobe Illustrator and iWork are the first apps listed to support this feature.

-We currently don’t know which iPad models will work with Macs using the Sidecar feature, but it'll most likely be those models that can run the new iPadOS, which is also getting released later this year.
+We currently don’t have the official word on which iPad models will support the Sidecar feature, but it'll most likely be those models that can also run the new iPadOS, which is expected later this year as well.